cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/jenkins_groovy.md

 As seen above and as discussed in the [Jenkins documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/) classes must implement the `Serializable` interface.
 This is necessary so that pipeline jobs remain 'restartable', i.e. when the Jenkins node fails during execution of a job, the job is able to resume work from the place were it got interrupted.
 For this to be possible, Jenkins needs to be able to store the state of all instantiated objects.

 This bears some implications when it comes to the use of third party classes that are not serializable.
-Trying to re-use objects of such classes will likely result in
+Trying to re-use objects of such classes will likely result in a
 ```
 java.io.NotSerializableException
 ```

 Example are the `JsonSlurper` class or the `responseBody` class.
 The latter is being returned by a native `httpRequest`, the former is used to digest the JSON `responseBody` from an `httpRequest`.
-The simplest way to use these classes without running into `java.io.NotSerializableException` we found, is to de-reference the objects as soon as possible in the code.
+The simplest way we have foundto use these classes without running into `java.io.NotSerializableException` , is to de-reference the objects as soon as possible in the code.
 That way there is no need to store their state across method boundaries:

 ```groovy
     def ArrayList getAssigmentList(String cesToken, String level)